 ExpCmdSN and MaxCmdSN are derived from target-to-initiator PDU fields.
-Comparisons and arithmetic on ExpCmdSN and MaxCmdSN SHOULD

-MUST use Serial Number Arithmetic as defined in [RFC1982] where SERIAL_BITS = 32.
+Comparisons and arithmetic on ExpCmdSN and MaxCmdSN MUST use Serial Number Arithmetic as defined in [RFC1982] where SERIAL\BITS = 32.

-The target MUST NOT transmit a MaxCmdSN that is less than the last ExpCmdSN.
-For non-immediate commands, the CmdSN field can take any value from ExpCmdSN to MaxCmdSN.
+The target MUST NOT transmit a MaxCmdSN that is less than ExpCmdSN-1.
+For non-immediate commands, the CmdSN field can take any value from ExpCmdSN to MaxCmdSN inclusive.
 The target MUST silently ignore any non-immediate command outside of this range or non-immediate duplicates within the range.
+Note that the CmdSN carried by immediate commands may lie outside the ExpCmdSN to MaxCmdSN range (e.g., if the initiator has previously sent a non-immediate command carrying the CmdSN equal to MaxCmdSN - i.e., target window is closed).
+For group task management commands issued as immediate commands CmdSN indicates the scope of the group action (e.g., on ABORT TASK SET - what commands get aborted).